TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/migration_guides/endat_migration_guide_2025_00.md

 - **Internal structure validation**: Each API validates the internal structure pointers it accesses (e.g., attrs, priv, pruicss_xchg, pruicss_handle) for NULL before dereferencing
  - **Error state handling**: Error in \ref endat_recvd_process may leave internal state partially modified.
 Subsequent calls will overwrite these values.
 Caller is responsible for explicit state cleanup if needed.

+\note These changes are not mentioned in the "Additional Details" column of the \ref ENDAT_MIGRATION_GUIDE_2025_00_APIS_MODIFIED section below.
+The \ref ENDAT_MIGRATION_GUIDE_2025_00_APIS_MODIFIED section describes changes in addition to the points mentioned above.

 ### New APIs Added

 <table>